SwissTPH/Research_IT_doc/sciCORE_quick_start.md

 - submitting jobs
 - checking job status

-**Do not run CPU- or memory-intensive analyses on the login node.** Heavy computations may slow down or disrupt other users and can trigger automatic process termination.
+**⚠️ Do not run CPU- or memory-intensive analyses on the login node.** Heavy computations may slow down or disrupt other users and can trigger automatic process termination.

 All real analyses must run on **computing nodes**, which are allocated through SLURM when you submit a job using: